RichardXiao13/Raytracer/README.md

 Scenes with evenly dispersed objects will take roughly the same time to finish rendering each pixel, and therefore, each chunk.

 This avoids incurring synchronization costs of a thread-safe queue.

+# Difficulties

+Multi-threading with member functions of classes.
+Spent a very long time figuring out how to pass arguments correctly (Need to pass in 'this' as first argument since its needed to access member variables).
+Also can't have variable references (&) due to move semantics.

+# Current Known Bugs

+Can't use more than 6 threads for some reason on redchair.
+Perhaps due to a race condition in threadTaskFisheye or raytrace?

+Global Illumination is not showing correct colors.
+Maybe improper sampling?